kenhoff/hofftech_legacy/_harp/_foh_copy.md

 Try it out: QR code

+During my time at Microsoft, I worked on a product called Azure Active Directory (basically just Active Directory in the Cloud(tm)).
+I got the chance to work closely with two engineers who are now great friends of mine, Ryen Macababbad and Chadwick Hasbrook.

-worked with Ryen and Chad at Azure Active Directory Ryen and Chad went through the MSSA program http://westillserve.com/mssa/, a program to prepare former US active duty service members for high-tech IT and software development jobs
+Ryen and Chad are former Army and Air Force (respectively) service members who have gone through the Microsoft Software and Systems Academy, a program dedicated to preparing former US active duty service members for high-tech IT and software development jobs.

 Ryen kept in touch with a mailing list for graduates of the program Heard of a project called the Field of Heroes, memorial in Cassondra's hometown in ohio, 7000 crosses dedicated to soldiers who fell during the engagements in the middle east